Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Blind Network Revenue Management under Limited Switches

 \subsection{Lower Bounds}

-{ In this section we prove a matching lower bound, which holds for both the $s$-switch regret and the overall regret.
-This lower bound is based on the construction of a family of problem instances in the \lsbnrm setup, combined with rigorous information-theoretic arguments.
-As we have discussed in Section~\ref{sec:Relations}, our lower bound for the \lsbnrm problem automatically serves as a lower bound for the \lsbwk problem. }
+In this section we prove a matching lower bound, which holds for both the $s$-switch regret and the overall regret.
+This lower bound is based on the construction of a family of problem instances in the \lsbnrm setup, combined with non-trivial information-theoretic arguments.
+Note that our lower bound is established for all $T,\bm{B},K,d,n,s$ (under certain weak conditions), which is substantially stronger than a single lower bound demonstrated for specific values of $T,\bm{B},K,d,n,s$.